flowtoolz/flowtoolz.github.io/codeface/lspservice/index.md

 ![](screenshot.png)

-For example, it allows Codeface to show symbols (like classes and functions) and dependencies in your code base.
+For example, it allows Codeface to show the symbols (like classes and functions) and dependencies in your code base.

 ## Download and Run